-Belongs to Dominical feasts, Christmas refers to the life of Christ and bishop with Easter is the biggest celebrations of the Orthodox Church.
+Belongs to Dominical feasts, Christmas in Santorini refers to the life of Christ and bishop with Easter being the biggest celebration of the Orthodox Church.
 On this day Orthodox celebrate the incarnation of God the Word, the descent of the Second Person of the Holy Trinity in the world.
 God comes from Heaven to earth, to climb the man from earth to Heaven.

 Experiencing Christmas in Santorini

-In Santorini there is a really old custom, since the Byzantine era, that people of Santorini still follow at the first day of the year.
-After the completion of the service all elementary school students give the “Kalichera” (good hand) to their teacher.
+In Santorini, there is a really old custom, since the Byzantine era, that people of Santorini still follow on the first day of the year.
+After the completion of the service, all elementary school students give the “Kalichera” (good hand) to their teacher.